 Shinya MASUDA Born in Nagoya (Japan) in 1965.
 Lives and works in Tokyo.

 Graduated from Nagano Art and Design School in Visual Communication Design.

 Hanafudu Shouzoku, digital pigment titrations.

-One day, I accidentally left a box of fruits and vegetables that my mother had shipped to me from my hometown.
-I did not even remove them from their packaging.
-I was staring at the vegetables at the bottom of their box, which had become their bassinet.
-Before they disintegrated, I wanted to embalm these corrupt fruits to pay homage to them.
-I chose Hanafuda as a motif of the last rites.
+One day, I accidentally left a box of fruit and vegetables that my mother shipped to me from my hometown to rot.
+I hadn't even taken them out of their packaging.
+I then contemplated the vegetables at the bottom of their box, which had become their basket.
+Before they fall apart, I wanted to embalm these corrupt fruits to pay homage to them.
+I chose the Hanafuda as a motif of the last rites.
 Hanafuda, or "Flower Game" is a traditional Japanese card game.
 It consists of a pack of 48 cards, which are divided into 12 suites of 4 cards each.
 Each suite represents a month of the year and is illustrated with a flower or a plant of its own.
-In most suites, there are two cards: one on which the plant is depicted alone, and the other a tanzaku, or a poem on a ribbon, in the middle of the flowers.
+In most suites, there are two cards: one on which the plant is depicted all by itself, and the other featuring a tanzaku, or a poem on a ribbon, in the middle of the flowers.

 Florian SCHMITT Born in 1980.
 Lives and works in Paris.

 Master in Photography and Contemporary Art at University 8 (2017), and Master in Art at the University of Siegen (2008-2013).

 Pell-Blend - Durcheinander.
 The city, architecture, space and non-place | Composing, de-composing, dibond print framed.